 What is nepotism?

-How to avoid nepotism in the workplace
+How can you prevent nepotism in the workplace?

 1. Develop an active anti-nepotism policy.

-2. Maintain detailed job descriptions.
+2. Maintain detailed job descriptions to guard against nepotism.

-3. Conduct manager (or leadership) training.
+3. Conduct manager (or leadership) training to avoid nepotism.

 4. Create a transparent, communicative hiring and promotional culture.